SONGS IN THE NIGHT

 100 PERSONAL WORDS:

-Two years ago Norma-Jean and I received a call from Myles Neilson, our 5-year-old great-grandson (now seven).
+This past Monday, Norma-Jean and I received a call from Myles Neilson, our 5-year-old great-grandson.
 He said, “I’ve had a very serious talk with my Mom [Sheryl] and it’s important.”
 At that point Sheryl picked up the phone and said they would like to come over to our apartment.
 They arrived around 5 p.m. in time for dinner, and I heard the story.
 Myles had asked his Mom why he did so many bad things, and even though he tried to be good, it didn’t work.
 Sheryl asked Myles if he had ever asked Jesus to come and live in his heart.
 He said, “No, and I’d like to do that.”
 They prayed together and Myles received Jesus.
 He had a question for me.
-He asked his great-grandpa (and he waited until I could write his question down), “When I pray at night, I ask God to help me to listen.
+He asked his great-grand’pa (and he waited until I could write his question down), “When I pray at night, I ask God to help me to listen.
 I wake up in the morning, but I don’t think God heard me, because I mess up again.
 God annoys me because He doesn’t help me.
 What’s wrong?”
 I made an attempt at responding to Myles, but I want the help of my fellow bloggers.
 How would you respond to Myles?
+I’ll be checking your responses tonight and tomorrow.
+God willing, I’ll read your comments to Myles.
+Please help me and be as brief as possible.
+Remember a 5-year-old’s attention span.

 Yours for “songs in the night,”